janaagaard75/FilmFilter/scraper/README.md

 ## JSON results

-At https://jqplay.org/ it's possible to play around with JSON data.
-This commands selects all the unique movie URLs in showings.json.
+At https://jqplay.org/ it's possible to play around with JSON Lines data.
+This commands selects all the unique movie URLs in showings.jsonl.

     unique_by(.movieUrl) | [ .[].movieUrl ]